Other training and development opportunities for doctors

 Internal Medicine Training (IMT) is a 3 year programme aimed at giving doctors a wide breadth of knowledge across all medical specialties, in combination with procedural skills, to enable doctors to have a good general medical background to become the medical registrar.

-A one-day course aimed at entry level medical training (IMT1 & IMT2s) the procedural skills course includes basic ultrasound, medical chest drain insertion, central line insertion, nasogastric tube insertion, paracentesis, lumbar puncture, pleural trap, and gloving and gowning.
+A one-day course aimed at entry level medical training (IMT1 & IMT2s) the procedural skills course includes basic ultrasound, medical chest drain insertion, central line insertion, nasogastric tube insertion, paracentesis, lumbar puncture and pleural tap.

 The COMETS course is a full day of simulation training in the recognition and management of acutely ill patients for core medical trainees.
 The course objectives are designed to meet learners’ needs for technical and non-technical skills.